livoire13/femtoscope/README.md

 ## Generate documentation

 The documentation is generated using pdoc by running the Python script "generate_documentation.py" located in the "script" directory.
+Additional information about *femtoscope* can be found in [Hugo Lévy's PhD thesis](https://theses.hal.science/tel-04789073v1/document), chapter 4.